ewhicher/matter/content/collections/case_studies/building-a-product-incubator-within-a-global-sustainability-consultancy.md

     content:
       -
         type: text
-        text: 'We worked with the leadership team to create a vision for the Innovation Incubator, and define the places, talent, processes, structure and governance needed to create successful products within a globally distributed team.'
+        text: 'We worked with the leadership team to create a vision for the Innovation Incubator and define the places, talent, processes, structure and governance needed to create successful products within a globally distributed team.'
   -
     type: paragraph
     content: